 We’ll explore how a particular atmosphere can be created depending on where a story is set, and you’ll learn how to spot when a narrator is unreliable.
-Also, you’ll learn how to read the story more incisively, drawing on a range of examples and classic texts.
+Also, you’ll learn how to read the story more incisively, drawing on various examples and classic texts.

-Reading a story gives an extraordinary opportunity to get an insight into thinking and believing.
+Reading a story gives an extraordinary opportunity to get an insight into the thinking and believing.
 It is a way of understanding and learning in a new way that adds thrill and excitement to life.
-There are some basic rules and techniques to read storybooks and understand them properly.
+There are some basic rules and techniques to read and understand storybooks properly.
 Let’s discover the 5 tips!

 1. Goals of reading

 You can read a storybook for information, understanding, and learning.
 Pulling information out of a text is a prerequisite for learning.

 You can’t understand the contents of a book without at least getting the information it’s trying to convey.
 However, being informed should not be your ultimate goal.
 Your goal should be reading for the sake of increased understanding.
 Intermediate reading skills are better used to take information out of books.
 But the real reading techniques it may take years to develop and reinforce properly are the ones that allow you to understand what you’re reading.